37-ecat Product Catalog

 Q&A

-It is impossible to make a general statement about the toxicity of PFAS, as this broad group contains 10,000 of different substances.
-Fluoropolymers like FKM or PTFE are defined by OECD as ‘polymers of low concern’ which have insignificant environmental and human health impacts.
+It would be inaccurate to make a general statement about the toxicity or hazards of PFAS, as “PFAS” is often defined broadly to cover over 10,000 different substances.
+However, fluoropolymers like FKM or PTFE are considered by OECD as being ‘polymers of low concern,’ which is a designation for polymers expected to have insignificant environmental and human health impacts.
+Our PTFE and FKM materials for applications in the pharmaceutical, food and beverage, and other industries have been intensively tested and comply with all applicable legal requirements.

 • What is PFAS and what is the regulation proposal about?
 66-plus 67-minus